SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 #### Can I use Data Copilot on my on-premise installation of Prophecy?

 Yes!
 Speak to your Prophecy account owner with questions.

+#### Does Prophecy Data Copilot support text prompts in languages other than English?

+While Prophecy does not actively test prompt languages other than English, the LLM providers do provide such support.
+Explorations of this area would be at the user discretion.

 ## Try Data Copilot